 Today, people seem to suffer from all kinds of irrational anxieties – too often readily dubbed phobias.
 Perhaps they are just regular frights thriving in a complicated world hard to cope with?

 Those who have to endure these alien phobias are not to be envied and may well be exposed to ridicule: theirs is the fear of vegetables (Lachanophobia) or cheese (Turophobia).
 Or of the colour yellow (Xanthophobia).
 Some are even shaken by the fear of peanut butter sticking to the roofs of their mouths (Arachibutyrophobia)!

 Our full sympathy, on the other hand, rests with a young group repeatedly certified of suffering from Nomophobia to an alarming extent.
 The much-discussed generations Y+ Z, we have learned, are prone to this rampant condition: the massive fear of being out of mobile phone contact.
 A truly dolorous disease.

 For those plagued with more phobias than they can rattle off, Pantophobia comes in handy: It describes the fear of everything.
 Or are they just suffering from Decidophobia – the fear of making decisions?

 Stage fright – Glossophobia (fear of speaking in public) – is a common phenomenon.
 Watch this amusing TED video and learn how to overcome yours.

 During the day, Joe Kowan is a graphic designer with a BFA in sculpture and design.

-The folk singer-songwriter he turns into at night has been struggling with stage fright since the age of 27, when he started writing songs.
+The folk singer-songwriter he turns into at night has been struggling with stage fright from the age of 27, when he started writing songs.
 Despite his fears, he captivates audiences with his own poignant and comical style of folk and acoustic hip-hop.
 In this entertaining talk, Joe Kowan shares how he eventually conquered his stage fright.

 Copyright header photo: Christina Feyerke